 Do you need to hire a writer or editor?
 Seek guidance for a writing project or want info about publishing?

-I offer a variety of services, including freelance blog and article writing, content editing, and photography for companies and websites.
+I offer a variety of services, including freelance blog and article writing, ghostwriting, content editing, and photography for companies and websites.

 For aspiring writers, I offer behind-the-scenes guidance about finding ideal publishers, writing query letters and book proposals, approaching editors, and more.
 I am available as a development editor to help you envision or improve a writing project.
 I offer manuscript and copy-editing services.
 I’m also an experienced ghost writer who can bring your project to life.